Rocky Gorge Rugby: Find a Way

-With new players added to the roster, Gorge went from last to undefeated 5-0 in conference play.
-In the MARFU Playoffs, it beat Wilmington (29-10) in the quarterfinals, outscored Jersey Shore (54-23) in semifinals, and lost to Doylestown (31-24) in finals.
+With new players added to the roster, Gorge went from last to undefeated 5–0 in conference play.
+In the MARFU Playoffs, it beat Wilmington (29–10) in the quarterfinals, outscored Jersey Shore (54–23) in semifinals, and lost to Doylestown (31–24) in finals.

 Although Gorge lost in the MARFU Championship, it still qualified for the National Quarterfinals in Manassas, Va.
-Matching up against the Chicago Blaze, Gorge led at halftime up 6-5 off two penalty kicks.
-In the second half, Chicago kicked a PK to gain the 8-6 advantage.
+Matching up against the Chicago Blaze, Gorge led at halftime up 6–5 off two penalty kicks.
+In the second half, Chicago kicked a PK to gain the 8–6 advantage.
 With about 10 minutes left, the Blaze tried to clear the ball deep in its zone with a box kick, but was charged down by Josh Cherriman.
-Pete Ressler scooped up the ball and scored, but the try was called back after a very late offsides call.
-Chicago took advantage of its opportunity scoring off a long run by its outside center to lead 15-6.
+Pete Ressler scooped up the ball and scored, but the try was called back after an offsides call.
+Chicago took advantage of its opportunity scoring off a long run by its outside center to lead 15–6.
 With about two minutes remaining, Gorge moved the ball wide and Jon Biermann hit Ressler back on the inside for the converted try.
-Time unfortunately ran out on Gorge's hopes of advancing to the National Semifinals as it lost 15-13.
-It was a rough entry for Gorge's first time to Nationals, but it gave everyone confidence that Gorge could get to that level and hang with the best in the country.
+Time ran out on Gorge's hopes of advancing to the National Semifinals as it lost 15–13.

-After the match, the club gathered again to address concerns and what needed to improve upon to win a National Championship.
-Fitness needed to be improved off the field and a style/pattern/plan on the field needed to be implemented.
+After the match, the club gathered again to address concerns and what needed to improve upon to win a national championship.
 Chuck Moore and the team president, Trace Hall, organized better funding to attract players (matching warmup shirts, team jackets).
 Ashton Thomas and Mark Cyphers were brought on as assistant coaches.

-The prominent players of 2005-2011 were: